-Bucher says he owes his success to his involvement with Kelley’s Global Sales Leadership Society (GSLS).
-“I attribute much of my professional development throughout my college career to the society and will always appreciate the sponsors and the Kelley marketing department for creating such a special organization,” he says.
+Bucher says he owes his success to his involvement with Kelley’s Global Sales Workshop (GSW).
+“I attribute much of my professional development throughout my college career to the Workshop and will always appreciate the sponsors and the Kelley marketing department for creating such a special organization,” he says.
 “Whether it was a job shadowing trip to Chicago, an etiquette dinner, or sales competition, I will always be grateful for the relationships I was able to develop with some of the best students and faculty at IU.”

 He joined the group as a freshman, and worked his way up to CEO/president by senior year.
 In addition to honing his sales and leadership skills, Bucher’s GSW experiences put him in close contact with expert Kelley faculty—not to mention corporate sponsors like 3M, American Greetings, and Lilly.

 “In fact, my involvement in the workshop led to an internship with one of our corporate sponsors, 3M,” says Bucher.
 The summer before his senior year at Kelley, Bucher worked with a team in Dallas, Texas, as a field sales representative, designing product promotion displays and training hardware store managers and sales representatives on 3M products.